ianherdegen/Sculpt-Architect/SUPABASE_SETUP.md

 2. Configure your authentication settings:
    - **Site URL**: `http://localhost:3000` (for development)
    - **Redirect URLs**: Add `http://localhost:3000` for development
+3. **IMPORTANT**: For development, disable email confirmation:
+   - Go to Authentication > Settings > Auth
+   - Under "User Signups", **uncheck** "Enable email confirmations"
+   - This allows users to sign up and immediately access the app
-3. You can customize email templates and other auth settings as needed
+4. You can customize email templates and other auth settings as needed

 ### 5. Test the Integration